isomerpages/moe-meridiansec/_uniquely-meridian/Learning for Life Programme (LLP) – Community Youth Leadership.md

 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/Uniquely Meridian/LLP Community Youth Leadership/cyl_pic_11.png">
 </div>
 <h4><strong>Sec 2 VIA</strong></h4>
-<p>The Sec 2 VIA serves as a platform for Sec 3 Student Councillors and Sec
+<p>The Sec 2 VIA serves as a platform for Sec 3 leaders and Sec 2 Peer Support
-2 Peer Support Leaders to practise their leadership skills by employing the Design Thinking methodology to facilitate the planning and execution of Sec 2 VIA activities for the Secondary 2 classes they are assigned to.
+Leaders to practise their leadership skills by employing the Design Thinking methodology to facilitate the planning and execution of Sec 2 VIA activities for the Secondary 2 classes they are assigned to.
 With guidance provided, all Sec 2 students will gain experience in planning and executing a schoolwide event.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/Uniquely Meridian/LLP Community Youth Leadership/cyl_pic_12.png">
 </div>